 If these limiting beliefs are dominant enough, they determine your food, eating, and weight loss experience on all levels, and you must cut ties with them in order to make real progress.

-In my program The Ultimate Freedom Approach [link to TUFA], my students follow a highly refined and sophisticated system, which helps them evolve their belief system organically.
+In my program, the Lean Instinct Formula™, my students follow a highly refined and sophisticated system, which helps them evolve their belief system organically.
 It’s an in-depth, massively powerful self-rediscovery process that overwrites someone’s insecurity and fears around food, self-image, and self-worth and develops confidence, relief, and eagerness towards eating and life from Day One.